 The AERT rep said the individual stores set their own prices, so pricing for ChoiceDek varies from store to store, as well as from region to region.

-UPDATE: I have since learned that $5 per square foot is a good ballpark figure for ChoiceDek/MoistureShield.
+I’ve learned that $5 per square foot is a good ballpark figure for composite decking from ChoiceDek/MoistureShield.